Weak existence for SDEs with singular drifts and fractional Brownian or Levy noise beyond the subcritical regime: Abstract

 \section{Abstract}

-We study a multidimensional stochastic differential equation with additive noise:
+{We study a multidimensional stochastic differential equation with additive noise:

-where the drift $b$ is integrable in space and time, and $\xi$ is either a fractional Brownian motion or an $\alpha$-stable process.
-We show weak existence of solutions to this equation under the optimal condition on integrability indices of $b$, going beyond the subcritical Krylov-R\"ockner (Prodi-Serrin-Ladyzhenskaya) regime.
-This extends the recent results of Krylov (2020) to the fractional Brownian and L\'evy cases.
+where the drift $b$ is integrable in space and time, and $\xi$ is either a fractional Brownian motion or a Lévy process.
+We show weak existence of solutions to this equation under the optimal condition on integrability indices of $b$, going beyond the subcritical Krylov--Röckner (Prodi--Serrin--Ladyzhenskaya) regime.
+This extends the recent results of Krylov (2020) to the fractional Brownian and Lévy cases.
 We also construct a counterexample to demonstrate the optimality of this condition.
-Our methods are built upon a version of the stochastic sewing lemma of L\^e and the John--Nirenberg inequality.
+In the one-dimensional case, we show the existence of a strong solution under the same condition.
+Our methods are built upon a version of the stochastic sewing lemma of L\^e and the John--Nirenberg inequality. }